 It isn’t healthy for teens to rely on social media for their self-worth, and that can be a drawback.
 At the same time, it can be seen as a positive, because social sites can help to boost their self-confidence.
 If you have a shy, introverted teenager, the interactions that they have on social media could actually help them to feel more confident.
 They can engage and interact with people from all over, and these sites and apps also introduce them to different ideas and different ways of life.
 Teens may find like-minded people, and this can help to feel more confident about their areas of interest.
 It can carry over into their in-person interactions, allowing them to overcome shyness.

+There might be some issues surrounding social media and teenagers where you have to tread carefully.
+However, there are many positives that teens can take away from social media too.
 Social media can and should be fun for young people.
 It can have very real positive effects on teens, helping them to improve their communication skills, express themselves creatively, and build their confidence.
 As long as you’re not seeing it have any negative impact on your teen, you should continue to encourage them to use social media responsibly.

 Latest posts by Lauren May (see all)

 - Harmful or Helpful: How the Internet Impacts Teen Social Skills - March 12, 2018